Skip to main content

 # Validate configuration

-bun run src/experiments/runner.ts --dry-run experiments/my-experiment.yaml
+bun run src/experiments/runner.ts --config experiments/my-experiment.yaml --dry-run

 # Run experiment

-bun run src/experiments/runner.ts experiments/my-experiment.yaml
+bun run src/experiments/runner.ts --config experiments/my-experiment.yaml

 # Run with custom output

-bun run src/experiments/runner.ts experiments/my-experiment.yaml --output results/
+bun run src/experiments/runner.ts --config experiments/my-experiment.yaml --output results/

 Batch Experiments

-bun run src/experiments/runner.ts experiments/my-experiment.yaml --seed $seed
+bun run src/experiments/runner.ts --config experiments/my-experiment.yaml --runs 5 --output results/

 Baseline Agents